 For generations of Australians, Clean Up Australia Day is one of the most iconic environmental events in the Australian calendar.
-The annual event has evolved into clean ups and campaigns running year-round to improve and protect the environment.

-Clean Up Australia Day would not be what it is today without the support of local councils.
+Of course, these communities couldn't do that without the support of local councils.
 Each year, councils run events, facilitate the collection of waste and provide immense support to their communities.
-We have been working with local government for 30 years to inspire community action.
-In celebration of this, we have put together the following six ways to inspire and motivate people to join your cause.
-This eBook is intended to provide inspiration for anyone who is keen to make a difference in their local community.
+We have been working with local government for over 30 years now to inspire community action.
+In celebration of this, we have put together this eBook which is intended to provide inspiration for council staff who are keen to make a success of Clean Up Australia Day in their local community.